-In this article, we examine how a strategy called Shift Left can be successfully used for effective adoption of Agentic AI in RevOrgs.
+In this article, we examine how a strategy called Shift Left can be successfully used for the effective adoption of agentic AI in RevOrgs.

-The core idea of Shift Left is to pull forward latter stage activities to earlier stages of the sales cycle.
+The core idea of Shift Left is to pull forward later-stage activities into earlier stages of the sales cycle.

-The result is compressed sales cycles, better pipeline predictability and revenue acceleration and expansion.
+The results are compressed sales cycles, better pipeline predictability, and revenue acceleration and expansion.

-AI and Agentic AI are poised to have a significant impact on revenue organizations.
-Modern sales leaders are keen to adopt AI, but face major barriers to realizing that vision.
+AI and agentic AI are poised to have a significant impact on revenue organizations.
+Modern sales leaders are keen to adopt AI, but they face major barriers to realizing that vision.
 They lack a grounded strategy for AI adoption.
-There is no systemic and standardized usage charter for sellers who are already a bit fearful of their jobs.
-Without a well defined evaluation framework, leaders don’t know how to filter the noise coming from new products that are launched every day.
-Above all, they need to temper unrealistic expectations from stakeholders, with little external help, while continuing business as usual.
+There is no systemic or standardized usage charter for sellers, many of whom are already a bit fearful of their jobs.
+Without a well-defined evaluation framework, leaders don’t know how to filter the noise coming from new products that are launched every day.
+Above all, they need to temper unrealistic expectations from stakeholders, often with little external help, while continuing business as usual.

 Let’s take a closer look at the AI adoption strategy, which is one of the core issues sales leaders face.
-For a more strategic AI adoption, revenue leaders need to embrace a paradigmatic shift and consider a holistic application of AI across the whole sales process.
-In this article, we examine how one such philosophy from software development can be successfully applied to full sales cycles to bring measurable benefits to RevOrgs.
+For a more strategic AI adoption, revenue leaders need to embrace a paradigm shift and consider a holistic application of AI across the entire sales process.
+In this article, we examine how one such philosophy from software development can be successfully applied to the full sales cycles to bring measurable benefits to RevOrgs.

-Shift Left that was introduced to software development around 20 years ago.
+Shift Left was introduced to software development around 20 years ago.
 Conceptually, you can visualize the software development lifecycle as a process that moves from left to right.
-Shift left moves some of the activities that usually happen late in the process (right), such as testing and security, to earlier in the process (left).
-This allows issues to be captured earlier which also makes it simpler to fix them.
+Shift Left moves some of the activities that usually happen late in the process (right), such as testing and security, to earlier in the process (left).
+This allows issues to be captured earlier, which also makes it simpler to fix them.

 Now imagine a scenario where a sales engineer can accurately capture a customer’s requirements by using AI to generate a prototype, at runtime, in a customer meeting.
-This shifting left of the prototype development from the third stage to the first stage will significantly make product development predictable and accurate.
-So while AI is nowhere near replacing the people or the process in product development, it can certainly accelerate time to market, reduce technical debt and improve customer acquisition by enabling the adoption of shift left in the product/feature delivery lifecycle.
+This shifting left of the prototype development from the third stage to the first stage will significantly make product development more predictable and accurate.
+So while AI is nowhere near replacing the people or the process in product development, it can certainly accelerate time to market, reduce technical debt, and improve customer acquisition by enabling the adoption of Shift Left in the product/feature delivery lifecycle.

 Revenue organizations, just like development organizations, are under tremendous fear and confusion as AI becomes more mainstream.
-Sales leaders are saddled with unreasonable expectations that RevOrgs will undergo an overnight transformation into AI powered beasts that will crush all historical revenue metrics.
-Without a grounded framework or an internal team to lean on, leaders are tasked to assimilate AI into their business, while conducting business as usual with their sellers who are already grappling with an existential threat that their jobs will be replaced by AI.
-This could be overwhelming, leading to avoidance instead of embracement.
+Sales leaders are saddled with unreasonable expectations that RevOrgs will undergo an overnight transformation into AI-powered beasts that will crush all historical revenue metrics.
+Without a grounded framework or an internal team to lean on, leaders are tasked with assimilating AI into their business, while conducting business as usual with their sellers who are already grappling with an existential threat that their jobs will be replaced by AI.
+This could be overwhelming, leading to avoidance instead of embrace.

 AI adoption does not have to be intimidating.
 With a systematic approach, AI can augment, not replace, sellers.
 Sales cycles can benefit from a strategic and realistic introduction of agentic AI.
 The challenge is to figure out where and how.